RetynaGirl/battleship/DTR.md

   Work in a pair
   Use Pull Requests to collaborate with a partner
 * What is your collaboration style?
 How do you feel about pair programming vs. divide-and-conquer approaches?

   We feel that we should use pair programming because it allows us to collaborate and learn more from each other.
 * How do you communicate best?
 How do you appreciate receiving communication from others?
+  Zoom and slack will work just fine.

 * How would you describe your work style?
+  Aidan- I like to work with people, but I can do pretty well on my own.
+Distractions outside of work, however, definitely disrupt my workflow.

 * What are each of our strengths?
 How can our strengths complement each other?
 * What’s gone well or poorly in your previous projects?
 * How will we set direction and make decisions as a team?